How to Launch Your Website in 1 Hour with Canva — Even If You’re Not a Designer

 Step 5: Don’t Have a Product?
 Start with Done-for-You Digital Products

-Let’s be honest: creating both a product and a website in just one hour is pretty tough (maybe even impossible) if you don’t have anything to sell.
-That’s why done-for-you digital products can save you — because what really matters is that you start.
+Let’s be honest: creating both a product and a website in just one hour is pretty tough and maybe even impossible if you don’t have anything to sell.
+That’s why done-for-you digital products can be a lifesaver, because what really matters is getting started.
 You can always improve and refine things later.

 And remember what I said about the Canva subscription?
 If you’re planning to sell templates (like I do), you’ll need Canva Pro to create shareable template links.